HEALTHY WORKPLACE, HEALTHY FAMILES ACT OF 2014 : Assembly Bill No. 1522

 (o) Affording survivors of domestic violence and sexual assault paid sick days is vital to their independence and recovery.

-In enacting this act, it is the intent of the Legislature to do the following:
+In enacting this act, it was the Legislature's intent to do the following:

 (a) Ensure that workers in California can address their own health needs and the health needs of their families by requiring employers to provide a minimum level of paid sick days including time for family care.